cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 Demolition permits are necessary if you change walls in your home, extend a room past your home’s current footprint, or add windows or doors.
 If you apply for a demolition permit, you will need:

-* A survey or plot plan (you can use the same one used for your interior remodel or new addition application),
+* a survey or plot plan (you can use the same one used for your interior remodel or new addition application),
-* To have it signed by the owner and notarized,
+* to have it signed by the owner and notarized,
-* And photographs of the area to be demolished.
+* and photographs of the area to be demolished.
 We recommend taking photos from several angles and taking more than you may think necessary.

 ### Express permits